M to the B

 "Soph Aspin Send", commonly known as "M to the B", is a 2016 bassline song created by British rapper Millie Bracewell, known as Millie B.

 It gained prominence after American social media personality Bella Poarch created a TikTok video of herself lip synching to the song in August 2020.
 The video was viewed more than 500 million times, making it one of the platform's most popular videos and the top video for 2020.
-As of May 2024, Bella Poarch's video was the most liked video on TikTok and the fifth most popular, with more than 800 million views.
+As of February 2026, Bella Poarch's video was the second most liked video on TikTok with more than 70 million likes.

 Background

 Millie B had said she had created the song as a "joke" rather than as a serious insult (which she made clear through the lyrics of some of her later songs).
 She had created the song when she was 16 years old.
 At that time, she was a member of Blackpool's grime community, and had a rivalry with Sophie Aspin.
 The song's backing track is an instrumental called "Skank" by Bordum Beats.